ezra-bible-app/ezra-bible-app/CONTRIBUTING.md

 However, emoji categories are not standardized and vary from system to system.
 So there is a need to manually translate emoji categories.
 You can look up what is commonly accepted in your language on any mobile device with emojis.

-Otherwise most of the categories are localized under **Android keyboard** project.
+Otherwise as a starting point/example emoji categories localized under **Android keyboard** project can be used.
 In the project repository [resources folder](https://android.googlesource.com/platform/packages/inputmethods/LatinIME/+/master/java/res) find a folder with your locale.
 Inside each locale folder there is a file `strings-talkback-descriptions.xml`.
 The emoji categories used for the Android keyboard can be found under the string elements starting with `spoken_descrption_emoji_category_eight_` (approximately lines 75-79).

 ## Hints for development